 Stonewall Kitchen has been nationally known for years.
 But they have inspired many other Maine-made and Maine-inspired foodstuffs from smaller purveyors, such as Cape Whoopies, a South-Portland based company that sells Maine gourmet whoopie pies.
 Not to mention Nervous Nellie’s Jams and Jellies, a mainstay on Deer Isle since the 1980s, who makes about 300 jars of jams and jellies by hand each day.

-Maine-made goods for the outdoors span a range from the 19th to the 21st centuries.
+Maine-made goods for the outdoors are offered by a range of businesses originating from the 19th century to the present.
 Shaw & Tenney of Orono, for example, has been making finely crafted wooden oars and paddles since 1858.
-Then there are relative newcomers like Hyperlite Mountain Gear of Biddeford, which specializes in ultralight climbing, backcountry skiing and hiking gear.
+Then there are relative newcomers like Grain Surfboards of York, specializing in sustainable surfboards lovingly handmade out of beautiful wood.

 Maine authors can be found at Islandport Press, which has a great selection of books by Maine writers.
 The shop called 33 by Hand in Portland is where to find handmade high fashion leather goods.
-North Country Winds Bells is a gift of the sound of the Maine Coast, Lobster Buoy Birdhouses in Lisbon Falls sells colorful houses and feeders while The Angler’s Pint sells full-color designed fish glassware for anglers to use for “tall tales after a day on the water.”
+North Country Winds Bells offers the gift of Maine Coast’s magical bell sounds while The Angler’s Pint sells full-color designed fish glassware for anglers to use for “tall tales after a day on the water.”

 For more ideas on Maine purveyors and goods, go to the Visit Maine Shopping page.